 Cheese Making: This internship covers all aspects of the dairy, including cleaning and sanitizing equipment, milking the goats, bottling milk, transferring milk, pasteurizing milk, producing pasteurized- and raw-milk cheeses, caring for aged cheeses, packaging finished products and managing the creamery environment.
 You may also be relied upon to help with farmers markets and work in the garden.

 Previous food science training or culinary experience is desirable, although not required.
 A high level of attention to detail is crucial.
 You must be able to lift 50 pounds.

 Hours: The workload and schedule will fluctuate according to seasonal variations in farming activities and market demand for cheese.
 Hours will sometimes be long and irregular.
 Late spring, summer and early fall tend to be most demanding; the rest of the year less so.
 Preference will be given to those who can commit to working a minimum of 10 weeks during the height of the summer season.
-An assignment running from mid-April through mid-December would be ideal.
+An assignment running from March through October would be ideal.

 All interns should possess a strong work ethic, cooperative nature and positive "can do" attitude.
-This is a chance to work at a well-regarded farm with a cohesive and highly motivated group of people who are passionate about healthy, delicious food that comes from sustainable, local agriculture.
+This is a chance to work at a well-regarded farm with a cohesive and highly motived group of people who are passionate about healthy, delicious food that comes from sustainable, local agriculture.

 Please email your resume, along with a statement about why you are interested in one or both of these positions, to email@example.com.